hamburgcodingschool/react-2020-05/session-7/favorite-places/README.md

 # Favorite places

-Please add a Map which shows one favorite place:
+Please add a map which shows one favorite place:
 - London
   - Latitude: 51.505797
   - Longitude: -0.075195

 - Use the google-map-react library therefore.
 It needs to be installed.
-- Remember that you need an element with given height, which wraps the Map.
+- Remember that you need an element with given height, which wraps the map.
-- Add an event listener which shows there user has clicked on the map, and log the coordinates to console.
+- Add an event listener which logs the coordinates to console, when a user clicks on the map.

 ## Optional:

-**Show all your favorite places:***
+**Show all your favorite places:**

 It is possible to add more `<Marker />` than only one within the `<GoogleMapReact />` So, please create an array with at least five of your favorite places.
-And Mark all of those in the Map.
+And Mark all of those in the map.
 You can use also here Array.prototype.map to map over all places.

 Example: